Ozy-Viking/twitch_king_of_the_hill/README.md

 - Stable: Built of tagged pushes that are either a patch, minor or major semver bump.
 - Latest: More bleading edge / higher chance of bugs.
 Built off every push to github.
-- Branch: Built off the lastest push in that branch.
+- Branch: Built off the latest push in that branch.
 - Tags: Built off tagged pushes ('v0.1.1').
+- Seasonal names: Halloween will be the latest Halloween build etc.

 ### Docker Compose